Namibia Travel Guide

 13 Things you need to know before visiting Namibia

 Some countries are regarded as easy to travel with hardly any preparation in advance being required.
 Some other countries require some more preparation before you visit.
 There are quite a few things you need to know before you travel to Namibia, especially for first...

-Namibia is an amazing country with lots of great, spectacular and countless things to do that are unique to the country.
+Things to do in Namibia Namibia is an amazing country with lots of great, spectacular and countless things to do that are unique to the country.
 Namibia offers colourful dunes, vast open deserts, spectacular wildlife, local tribes and an endless coastline.
-When I first visited, I...
+When I...

 Vintage cars in the desert of Namibia Namibia is a vast and beautiful country located in Southern Africa.
 It is mainly known for its wildlife, stunning natural landscapes, 'skeleton coast' and spectacular red dunes.
 Around 80% of Namibia is made up of desert, giving...

 Top 10 Highlights of Southern Namibia

 Southern Namibia Namibia is a country which has by far some of the most spectacular scenery in Africa.
 It’s a country of superlatives, with vast unspoiled landscapes, diverse wildlife, unique landmarks and interesting cultures.
 The name of the country is derived from...

 Skydive in Swakopmund – The day I jumped out of a plane